zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 1. Navigate to the explorer tree.
 2. Open the **DATA SETS** bar.
 3. Click the **magnifying glass** icon.
-4. Enter a search patterm in the `HLQ.ZZZ.SSS(MEMBERNAME)` format to filter out and display the specified member in the tree.
+4. Enter a search pattern in the `HLQ.ZZZ.SSS(MEMBERNAME)` format to filter out and display the specified member in the tree.

 ![View Data Set With Member Pattern](/docs/images/ZE-member-filter-search.gif?raw=true "View Data Set With Member Pattern")